Paradoxxs/Cybersecurity/Windows.md

 list the current task / process
 -m allows you to list the dll the process has loaded.

 #### regsrv32
-Stands for Microsoft register server. it's used to register and unregister object linking and embedding controls like dll files and OCX files. by using the command regsrv32 -s <file name of the dll to be loaded> will tells windows in load that specific dll file.
+Stands for Microsoft register server. it's used to register and unregister object linking and embedding controls like dll files and OCX files. by using the command regsrv32 -s <\file name of the dll to be loaded> will tells windows in load that specific dll file.
 This can be easily be exploited by having the system load an dll with malware in it.

-#### Cheatsheet :
+#### Cheatsheet

 		[Cheatshet](https://www.sans.org/security-resources/sec560/windows_command_line_sheet_v1.pdf)

 ### Powershell